-The structure of the downstream packet and headers is shown in Figure 2 below.
-Descriptions of each of the fields are contained in Table 1.
-An Ethernet 802.3 header and optional VLAN headers are in common with the DOCSIS and MPEG Video packet descriptions contained in [R-DEPI] and [R-UEPI].
+The downstream packet format is the same as that described in section 8 of [R-DEPI], followed by an L2TPv3 SCTE 55-2 Sub-layer header and payload format, as depicted in Figure 2 below.
+Descriptions of the fields are contained in Table 1 through Table 4.
 The L2TPv3 header contains the Session ID which will (after control plane configuration) identify the payload as SCTE 55-2 OOB (see Section 6.1.5.2 for further information on Session establishment).
-The tunnel header is identical to the L2TPv3 tunnel header described in [R-DEPI].